furcalor/rethminer/README.md

-# ethminer
+# ethminer with EthashB3
+#Thank you allfather for providing the source code.

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)
 [![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg)][Gitter]
 [![Releases](https://img.shields.io/github/downloads/ethereum-mining/ethminer/total.svg)][Releases]

-> Ethereum miner with OpenCL, CUDA and stratum support
+> Ethereum miner with OpenCL, CUDA and stratum support for EthashB3

-**Ethminer** is an Ethash GPU mining worker: with ethminer you can mine every coin which relies on an Ethash Proof of Work thus including Ethereum, Ethereum Classic, Metaverse, Musicoin, Ellaism, Pirl, Expanse and others.
+**Ethminer** is an EthashB3 GPU mining worker: with ethminer you can mine every coin which relies on an EthashB3 Proof of Work thus including Ethereum, Ethereum Classic, Metaverse, Musicoin, Ellaism, Pirl, Expanse and others.
 This is the actively maintained version of ethminer.
 It originates from [cpp-ethereum] project (where GPU mining has been discontinued) and builds on the improvements made in [Genoil's fork].
 See [FAQ](#faq) for more details.

 ## Features